-How is the Catholic Life, Religious Education and Collective Worship in your school promoted, monitored and evaluated?
+• How is the Catholic Life, Religious Education and Prayer and Liturgy in your school promoted, monitored and evaluated?
+How well does your website reflect this?

 Pupil Premium

 A key priority for all schools is raising outcomes for disadvantaged pupils (those eligible for free school meals, children in care or adopted from care and children of armed service personnel).